 -

-Amasia was one of three sisters born in one litter at The Big Cat Sanctuary, both her sisters Aleena and Siberia now live at Paradise Wildlife Park
+Amasia was one of three sisters born in one litter at The Big Cat Sanctuary.
+Her sisters Aleena and Siberia live at Hertfordshire Zoo

 -

-This beautiful tigress does command respect but responds positively to training, this has helped her grow in confidence over the years
+This beautiful tigress does command respect but responds positively to training, which has helped her grow in confidence over the years

 -

-She, like most big cats driven by food and will go to great lengths to get it!
+Amasia, like most big cats, is driven by food and will go to great lengths to get it!

 -

-Amasia iis quietly more playful than she may have people believe, she enjoys enrichment and during the summer months takes regular dips in her pool
+Amasia is quietly more playful than she may have people believe.
+She enjoys enrichment and during the summer takes regular dips in her pool!

 -

-Amasia now lives in the tiger unit, along with Baikal and Puna but in a separate enclosures
+Amasia lives in the tiger unit, along with Baikal and Puna, but in a separate enclosures

 -

-Amasia is an ambassador for her species who are classed as endangered on the IUCN redlist
+Amasia is an ambassador for her species, which is classed as Endangered on the IUCN redlist

 The Amur tiger typically inhabits pine forest, where they have an abundance of species to prey on.
-During times when food is scarce, Amur tigers have been known to prey upon young bears.
-They often attack brown bears, as they are not known climbers like the black bear, who can often escape tiger attacks using the trees.
+When food is scarce, Amur tigers have been known to prey upon young bears, often brown bears, as they are not known climbers like the black bear, which can escape tiger attacks using the trees.

-Due to their harsh environment, there is no specific breeding season and mating may occur year round.
-Females in season will typically spend 5 days with a wandering male, but will only be receptive for 3 of these days.
-Gestation is relatively short; 3-3½ months, after which 2-4 cubs are born and solely cared for by the female.
+Due to the harsh environment, there is no specific breeding season for Amur tigers, and mating may occur year round.
+Females in season will typically spend five days with a wandering male, but will only be receptive for three of these days.
+Gestation is relatively short: three to three and a half months, after which two to four cubs are born, and solely cared for by the female.
 Female cubs typically spend much longer with their mother than male cubs, who will move away to find home ranges of their own.